Sometimes it is needed to run some MySQL queries from the Linux command-line interface without accessing the interactive MySQL prompt.

 For example, when it is required to schedule a backup of MySQL database or to automate execution of some SQL queries with a Bash script.

-In this article i will show the most useful, from my point of view, options of the MySQL command-line client and show how to run multiple queries from a Bash script.
+In this article i will show the most useful, from my point of view, options of the MySQL command-line client and show how to run multiple SQL queries to a database from a Bash script.